Rajan-Okita/scoring_system/README.md

 - Authentication with session handling for judges and admins
 - Score history tracking per judge and participant
 - Export scoreboard as CSV or PDF
+- Implementation of sessions and logout from the system